How Much Does a DUI Attorney Cost?

 - Writes, blogs, and speaks about criminal topics, including DUI cases

-Attorney’s fees vary so much between lawyers that it is impossible to pinpoint an average cost.
+Attorney’s fees vary so much between attorneys that it is impossible to pinpoint an average cost.
 Fees are generally lower if the client enters into a plea.
 Otherwise, fees may exceed thousands of dollars for a first-time DUI.
 For a second or subsequent DUI, the potential penalties are harsher, and the costs will increase.

 Hire an experienced DUI attorney without delay.
 Waiting too long may only make matters worse.
 Consider the following: